amr-abdelhamid/refbook/manuscript/main.md

 }
 ~~~~~~~~

 Adding some comments are generally perceived to enhance code understandability.
 It may clutter the code a bit, but at least in this example, the code is a little more readable.
-But, wait a minute, if we are adding comments to make the code more readable, isn't this an indication that the code is not maintainable, according to our definition?
-The answer is yes.
+But, wait a minute, if we are adding comments to make the code more readable, isn't this an indication that the code is not maintainable?
+According to our definition of maintainability, the answer is yes.
 This is why *explanatory comments* are generally considered a code smell, or a sign of bad code.

 {icon=bookmark}
-G> *If we are adding comments to make the code more readable, isn't this an indication that the code is not maintainable, according to our definition?
-The answer is yes.
+G> *If we are adding comments to make the code more readable, isn't this an indication that the code is not maintainable?
+According to our definition of maintainability, the answer is yes.
 This is why __explanatory comments__ are generally considered a code smell, or a sign of bad code.*

 Now, let's work on this method.
 If you notice, comments are placed at perfect places.
 They give you a hint of the *Boundaries of Logical Units* inside the method.
 Such logical units are functionally cohesive and are candidate to become standalone methods.
 Not only that, the comment itself is a perfect starting point for naming of the newly born method.